beaucharman/grunt-project-kickstarter/README.md

 Plus many, many others via the [Grunt Plugins](http://gruntjs.com/plugins) page.

-## Configuration

-**Tasks**

-For each task that is to be used, it needs to be locally installed (described in the above section), and needs to be referenced in the `Gruntfile.js` by using the `grunt.loadNpmTasks();` function.
-Comment out or remove any unneeded tasks.

-**File Paths**

-Most tasks require and use file paths to perform said tasks.
-The Grunt Project Kickstarter stores paths in the `package.json` file.
-Make sure these paths reflect that of your project structure, and add / change paths where required.

-## A Run Down of the Registered Custom Tasks
+## A Run Down of the custom tasks aliases

+**Custom tasks aliases** are a way of running multiple tasks with just one command.

-The following registered, custom tasks are suggestions for an awesome workflow.
+The following registered, custom task aliases are suggestions for an awesome workflow.
 Custom tasks are declared using the `grunt.registerTask();` function, which at it's basic usage takes two arguments, one being the new task's alias (how it will be called in the terminal), and the other being an array of tasks that will run (executed in array index order).
 Remove the custom tasks that are no required.
 Read more about [creating tasks](http://gruntjs.com/creating-tasks).

 **Default**